 Each room would be a psychedelic blend of mismatched patterns and primary colours, floral prints, pop art, Eames chairs, Mary Quant and Andy Warhol.

 I have taken several sets from The Queen’s Gambit and created mood boards of how we could incorporate the designs today.

 Alma Wheatley’s Living Room

-I also loved the use of green throughout the series, it is hands down my favourite colour in interior design and I wrote a blog post on how to use dark green in your living room here.
+I also loved the use of green throughout the series, it is hands down my favourite colour.

 Alma Wheatley’s Bedroom

 Alma’s bedroom is a floral pattern overload, draped from top to bottom in flowers.